rizwan-io/SQL-Mastery/06-Writing-Complex-Queries/README.md

 ```

 ### Sub queries VS Joins
-We can write sub queries as join and vice-versa.
+Quite often, We can write sub queries as join and vice-versa.
 The above query can be written as
 ```
 SELECT *
 FROM clients
 LEFT JOIN invoices USING (client_id)
 WHERE invoice_id IS NULL;
 ```
+When there are many ways to write a query and there is not much difference in the performance, then we should use queries that are more readable.

 ### The ALL Keyword
 ```